Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Discrete diffusion models

 Furthermore,~\eqref{eq:backward_generator_ctmc} holds for this choice of CTMC with $\tilde{q}^{\mathrm{RW}}_t(x,y) = \foqrw(x,y)$ and

-for $x,y \in \Z^d_m$ and $t \in [0,\Tf)$; see~\Cref{prop:formula_u_randomwalk} for detailed justification.
-In addition, similar to diffusion models in continuous settings, the discrete score above can be expressed as a conditional expectation, which suggests another stable loss term to be added to the training objective when learning neural network approximations of $(\uRW_t)_{t\in [0,\Tf)}$, namely an $\mrl^2$-loss.
-Indeed, for any $x \in \Z^d_m$, $t \in [0,\Tf)$ and $\sigma \in \Mc$, we have
+for $x,y \in \Z^d_m$ and $t \in [0,\Tf)$; see~\Cref{lem:formula_u_brw} for detailed justification.
+In addition, similar to diffusion models in continuous settings, the discrete score above can be expressed as a conditional expectation; see Appendix \ref{sec:further_rw} for completeness.

 The generative process is then simulated as described in~\Cref{sec:CTMC_timereversal} using the generator given in~\eqref{eq:generator_generative_ctmc} with